BYUCS235/cs235-assignments/Unit02-STL-data-structures/homework2c-pqueues/instructions.md

   - `add` requires a `Name` and `Priority` input
   - `take` will display the next person in line according to their priority
     - Higher numbers indicate higher priority
+    - If nobody is in the queue, print `There are no more people in line`
 - Use a `std::priority_queue` to store the entries
 - The entries should include the assigned priority and name, separated by " - "
 - Pad priority numbers with a leading zero if they are in the range 0-9